Pandit Arjun Lal Sethi: Background

 Arjun Lai Sethi was born in a Jain family at Jaipur.
-He earned his B.A. in Persian in 1902.
+He earned his B.A. degree in Persian in 1902.

 India's freedom movement

-He worked as Kamdar in Jaipur State, but soon left the service, distressed with the behavior of the English with the Indian people.
-Independence-minded Arjun Lai Sethi answered the call of his heart to serve the country.
+He worked as Kamdar in Jaipur State, but soon left the service, distressed with the behaviour of the English with the Indian people.
 He was an active participant in revolutionary movements between the years 1905–12.
 While serving as Head Master of Kalyanmal Mahavidyalaya at Indore, he was arrested and was kept in custody for six years, until 1922, at Jaipur and Vellore.

 Daily newspapers from various provinces and senior leaders had initiated movements for his release.
 Annie Besant, met the Viceroy for this purpose.
 As he had taken a vow not to consume food without worshiping Jain Tirthankar's idol, he fasted in the jail for seventy days.

 Death

 He died at Ajmer on 22 December 1941, at the age of sixty-one, and was buried there.